Make Your Kid a Millionaire: Roth IRA for Kids

 Time v Money Through a Child’s Eyes

-Please put this in perspective for your child: the idea that financial freedom will allow them to do whatever it is they seek in life.
-This methodology allows them to live a life free of worry and avoid work they do not want to do.
-One tool used in child psychology is implementing a reward system that uses “monopoly money” for treats.
+Put this in perspective for your child: the idea that financial freedom will allow them to do whatever it is they seek in life.
+This methodology is the way they could live a life free of worry and avoid work they do not want to do.
+One tool that is used in child psychology is the implementation of a reward system that uses “monopoly money” for treats.
 Straightforward?
-We have a twist: instead of receiving one treat today, if they invest their “money” and wait until the end of the week, they can have ten treats instead of 7 daily.
+We have a twist: instead of receiving 1 treat today, if they invest their “money” and wait until the end of the week, they can have 10 treats instead of 7 daily.
 This helps adapt a child’s mindset to waiting for satisfaction instead of the immediate.
 They “spend” their time to receive a greater reward.

 This is the economic theory of “time v money” in practice.
-You either spend your time, or you spend your money.
-Had we all invested in a Roth IRA as kids, we would be unbelievably well on our way to FI.
-If you can teach your child the actual value of money, delaying immediate gratification can lead to a massive pay-off: you are well on your way to getting them on the path to FI.
+You either spend your time or you spend your money.
+Had we all invested in a Roth IRA as Kids we would be unbelievably well on our way to FI.
+If you can teach your child the true value of money; that delaying immediate gratification can lead to a massive pay-off: you are well on your way to getting them on the path to FI.

-Level Up: How do you teach your child to be responsible with money?
+Level Up: Trying to figure out how to teach your child to be responsible with money?
 Get them ready for their future by equipping them with the ability to think creatively, solve problems, make smart financial decisions, and appreciate the value of money with The Simple Startup Challenge.

 Childhood Development and Parental Involvement

-Child psychology, often called “Developmental Psychology,” is the science of human behavioral growth between birth and adulthood.
-Understanding the following fundamental psychological concepts will help you better understand why you should teach your child the importance of FI.
+Child psychology often referred to as "Developmental Psychology," is the science of human behavioral growth between birth to adulthood.
+Understanding the following fundamental psychological concepts will help you get a better understanding of why you should teach your child the importance of FI.

 Child Development Psychology and Financial Independence

-1. Birth to 18-24 months old: object permanence (the understanding that objects that cannot be seen still exist – for example, think “peek-a-boo”).
+- Birth to 18-24 months old: object permanence (the understanding that objects that cannot be seen still exist – for example: think “peek-a-boo”).

-4. 11-16 years old: abstract concepts (the ability to conceptualize ideas that are not visually observed – for example, your brain can be visualized; your mind can only be conceptualized).
+- 11-16 years old: abstract concepts (the ability to conceptualize ideas that are not visually observed – for example: your brain can be visualized; your mind can only be conceptualized).

 So, let’s apply this framework (from ages 2-11) to teaching your child the importance of FI.